yardnsm/nvim-base46/README.md

 # nvim-base46

-A port of [NvChad's base46 colorscheme](https://github.com/NvChad/base46) to be used in any Neovim environment.
+A custom port of [NvChad's base46 colorscheme](https://github.com/NvChad/base46) to be used in any Neovim environment.
+By "custom" I mean somewhat modified, removing some unnecessary highlight groups that was apparent in the original repo.

 Currently this is still a **work in progress**, including support for plugins that I mainly use.